-The Initial Purchasers expect that delivery of the Notes will be made against payment therefor on or about the issue date, which will be the fifth New York business day following the date of pricing of the Notes (such settlement being referred to as "T+5").
+The Initial Purchasers expect that delivery of the Notes will be made against payment therefor on or about the issue date, which will be the fourth New York business day following the date of pricing of the Notes (such settlement being referred to as "T+4").
 Under Rule 15c6-1 under the Securities Exchange Act of 1934, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Notes on the date of this Offering Memorandum or the next two succeeding business days will be required, by virtue of the fact that the Notes initially settle in T+5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
-Purchasers of the Notes who wish to trade the Notes on the date of this Offering Memorandum or the next two succeeding business days should consult their advisors.
+Accordingly, purchasers who wish to trade Notes on the date of this Offering Memorandum or the following business day will be required, by virtue of the fact that the Notes initially settle in T+4, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
+Purchasers of the Notes who wish to trade the Notes on the date of this Offering Memorandum or the following business day should consult their advisors.